Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

-These include the Fairground which has a Carousel of velocipedes and wooden horses, the theater of the marvelous which is a palace of illusion and dream with video show, and the Magic mirror which is an old ballroom where live shows are done using reflections and optical effects.
+These include the Fairground which has a Carousel of velocipedes and wooden horses, the theater of the marvelous which is a palace of illusion and dream with a video show, and the Magic Mirror which is an old ballroom where live shows are done using reflections and optical effects.

 - Ticket prices go 16 € for adults

 - 10€ – Children (3 to 11)